 No, not at all.
 The learning management system, Canvas, used by the University of Chicago is very user friendly.
 You do need some basic computer skills, however, such as the ability to conduct a basic search on the web using a browser, download software from the Internet, to send and receive emails, open attachments, and save documents in Word, Excel, and as PDFs.
 It may take a few minutes when you get started to learn how to use the online discussion boards and synchronous class meeting spaces, but there will be good instructions along the way for using the technology until you get used to it.

 The University’s “Canvas” site is a great place to review online tutorials in case you get stuck, or want to learn a more advanced feature of the system.

 Some courses have text books, but others do not.
 The required materials and texts are listed in the course syllabus for each course, which you’ll receive once you register for the course.
-If a textbook is required, the book will be ordered to the Gleacher Bookstore or you can purchase the book independently.
+If a textbook is required, the book will be ordered to the Gleacher Bookstore (liberal arts courses only) or you can purchase the book independently.

 At a minimum, you will need the following hardware and software to participate in the Graham School’s online programs:

 First make sure your headphones are plugged into the proper jack; also check that the master volume setting on your computer is not muted.
 You can check this by right clicking on the small speaker icon on the lower right corner of your desktop.
 If you have verified that your volume is on and are still having trouble with audio, check to make sure the speaker icon on the top of the synchronous session screen is green.
 Click on the down arrow next to the icon to adjust your volume.

 First make sure your microphone is plugged into the appropriate jack.
 Next ask the host if the microphone rights for participants have been turned on.